Last updated: 6 December 2022

 Producer statements can help support building consent applications (and code compliance certification) so long as the council accepts them as accurate and reliable.

 A producer statement is a professional opinion based on sound judgment and specialist expertise.
 It is not a product warranty or guarantee of compliance.

-In considering whether to accept a producer statement, a council will normally assess the credentials of the author to ensure that person has the appropriate experience and competence in their particular field of expertise and make their own inspections of the building work.
+In considering whether to accept a producer statement, a council will normally assess the credentials of the author to ensure that person has the appropriate experience and competence in their particular field of expertise.

-There are currently four types of producer statement, all with generally widespread council acceptance.
+There are currently four types of producer statements, in use.
 They are known as: